top of page

 1.png

-1- The National Bank of Montreal (BMO) is going to have a 200 years anniversary in a few weeks.
+1- The National Bank of Montreal (BMO) is going to have a 200 years anniversary soon.

 2.png

-2- Lily who works in a human resource department is responsible for planning a ceremony for this event.
+2- Lily is responsible for planning an event.

 3.png